rajneeshm49/webservices/README.md

+There are basically only 3 files a) in src/controller/PlaidController.php b)In Component, Webservice controllerUtility and c)In Lib, PlaidAPI.php

 This is a webservice implemented.
 It can be executed using soap UI or advanced REST CLient plugin on chrome browser.
 Run composer install in root directory, if it shows vendor/autoload error.